 The Charlie Guild Melanoma Foundation merged with the James A. Schlipmann Melanoma Cancer Foundation (The Schlip) to form AIM at Melanoma (AIM).

-AIM is the largest international melanoma organization focused on melanoma research, education, awareness, and legislation.
+AIM is the largest international melanoma organization focused on research, education, legislation, and awareness.

 AIM is dedicated in loving memory of Charlie Guild and Jim Schlipmann, and in memory of the countless thousands who have lost their battles to the disease.